org-cyber/dspace/README.md

-# DSpace2 - Sui Pod Chat
+# DSpace - SuiPod Chat

 A decentralized collaboration and chat platform built on the **Sui Blockchain**, featuring real-time messaging, pod-based group management, and seamless crypto payments.